tomcqt/adyOS/README.md

 - Create workspaces function.
 (In Development)
 - Make commands case-insensitive.
 - Update ezOut with some new functions for more text variety.
-- Add customizable prompts (Planned)
 - Timezone customisation
 - Add error handling (In development)

+### Planned features for future releases

+- OTA Updates
+- Customisable prompts
+- ASCII web browser
+- More CLI interfaces